 - 1.1.1 The planning system provides a framework for managing the development and use of land.
-A key element of this system is the preparation of plans, which establish where and what type of development might take place, and provides the basis for the consideration of planning applications. - 1.1.2 The proposed document constitutes Part 2 of the replacement South Derbyshire Local Plan.
-It follows on from the Strategic (Part 1 Local Plan) which was submitted to the Secretary of State for Examination in August 2014. - 1.1.3 It is proposed that this document will identify non-strategic housing allocations, as well as detailed heritage and conservation policies, a review of Green Belt Boundaries to review any minor anomalies of the boundary) as well as policies concerning the countryside and education provision and new school(s) location(s).
+A key element of this system is the preparation of plans, which establish where and what type of development might take place, and provides the basis for the consideration of planning applications. - 1.1.2 This document constitutes Part 2 of the replacement South Derbyshire Local Plan.
+It follows on from the Strategic (Part 1 Local Plan) which was submitted to the Secretary of State for Examination in August 2014. - 1.1.3 It is proposed that this document will identify non-strategic housing allocations, as well as Environmental policies including heritage and conservation policies, non-strategic housing policies and as well as policies concerning the countryside an education provision and new schools locations.